4 DAYS FROM $1,099

 Exploring Le Havre, Taste of Normandy tour, Joue de Boeuf cooking lesson

 This morning, we’ll sail across the mouth of the Seine Estuary to the major seaport of Le Havre.
 Cultural Connection: En route, learn about Operation Astonia, the Allied battle to drive the Germans from Le Havre that began with a devastating bombing campaign known as “the storm of iron and fire.”
 From Le Havre, depart on a Taste of Normandy tour to the Fécamp Benedictine monastery.
 Here, you’ll see how the famous Benedictine liqueur, with its secret blend of 27 herbs and spice, is produced.
 Afterwards, follow Normandy’s limestone sea cliffs to a local farm.
-You’ll have the opportunity to see how the farm’s fine cheese is produced, and try a sample.
+You’ll have the opportunity to see how the farm’s fine cheese is made and try a sample.

 Celebrate Joan (of Arc) and Julia (Child!), Rouen medieval quarter tour, La Couronne auberge lunch, Poulet Bretonnne cooking class

 Daylight finds us in ancient Rouen, a city with a charming medieval quarter that has witnessed countless historical dramas, including the fiery death of St. Joan of Arc.
 Unforgettable Moment: You’ll enjoy a real culinary highlight for lunch, when we dine at La Couronne, the oldest auberge (inn) in France.
 This is where Julia Child had the meal that inspired her adventures in French cuisine.
-Active Feature: After lunch, enjoy a walking tour that includes views of Rouen's unforgettable gothic cathedral, which boasts the highest spire in France.
+Active Feature: After lunch, enjoy a walking tour that includes views of Rouen's unforgettable Gothic cathedral, which boasts the highest spire in France.
 It was the subject of Monet's famous series that depicted the ornate façade at different seasons and times of day.

 Active Features: You’ll have free time this afternoon to explore Rouen on your own, as well as the opportunity to go bike riding along the Seine.
 Rouen is an antiquing capital, and a favorite pastime here is wandering among the many antique shops.
-Cultural Connection: After dinner, repair to the lounge to enjoy classic tunes by the singer Roberto, a favorite of Vantage travelers.

 Rouen’s Musée des Beaux Arts, free afternoon, apero experience, Matelote cooking class